Evidence-Based First Aid Guidelines

 • ILCOR Consensus on Science and Treatment Recommendations (CoSTR)

-ILCOR has implemented a continuous evidence evaluation process to ensure timely delivery and dissemination of the highest-quality resuscitation and first aid recommendations.
+ILCOR applies a continuous evidence evaluation process to ensure timely delivery and dissemination of the highest-quality resuscitation and first aid science and treatment recommendations.
 All CoSTRs are published on their website and can be consulted here.
+The COSTRs are used to inform resuscitation and first aid guidelines of its member and collaborating organizations.

 • CEBaP First Aid Evidence Summary Database

-The Belgian Red Cross developed an evidence-based first aid manual for the Sub-Saharan African context.
-This manual also includes prevention-related advice.
-The manual can be downloaded free of charge here.
-All evidence summaries that were developed for this manual can be found in the Evidence Summary Database by CEBaP.
+Belgian Red Cross developed several evidence-based first aid manuals for the Sub-Saharan African context.
+These can be downloaded free of charge here.
+All evidence summaries that were developed for this manual can be found in CEBaP's Evidence Summary Database.

 The International Federation of Red Cross and Red Crescent Societies (IFRC) is one of the world’s leading providers of first aid.
 The IFRC supports National Societies and participates in the development of harmonized first aid techniques, which is why, every 5 years, they publish evidence-based first aid and resuscitation guidelines for National Society first aid programme managers, scientific advisory groups, first aid instructors and first responders.
 The most recent guidelines can be consulted here.